 Are shuttle services available for transportation to and from the airport?

-Yes, to the Harrisburg airport and train/bus station, and to the Williamsport, Philadelphia, and Baltimore airports at the beginning and end of each semester, and at the beginning and end of semesters.
-JFK shuttles run at the beginning and end of each semester only.
+We offer shuttle transportation to the Harrisburg airport and train/bus station, and to the Williamsport, Philadelphia, and Baltimore airports at the beginning and end of each semester, and at the beginning and end of fall and spring break.
+JFK shuttles run at the beginning and end of the semester only.
 Reservations are required.
 See details and make reservations.